-- "Business Combination" are the transactions contemplated by the share exchange agreement dated as of November 2, 2018 by and among CM Seven Star Acquisition Corporation, KAG and Renren, pursuant to which we acquired 100% of the equity interests of KAG from Renren on April 30, 2019; - "CAGR" are to compound annual growth rate; - "car pare" are to the total number of light vehicles, including cars, sport utility vehicles and light trucks in a region or market at a specific point in time; - "China" or the "PRC" are to the People's Republic of China, excluding, for the purposes of this Annual Report only, Hong Kong, Macau and Taiwan; - "Dealerships" are to our dealership businesses operated by special purpose holding companies in which we possess majority ownership and voting control; - "Dealership Outlets" are to retail premises operated by our Dealerships; - "Haitaoche" are to Haitaoche Limited; - "Haitaoche Acquisition" are to the transaction closed on June 25, 2021 in which Kaixin issued to shareholders of Haitaoche an aggregate of 74,035,502 ordinary shares of Kaixin in exchange of 100% share capital of Haitaoche; - "Haitaoche VIEs" are to Ningbo Jiusheng Automobile Sales and Services Co., Ltd. ("Ningbo Jiusheng"), and Qingdao Shengmeilianhe Import Automobile Sales Co., Ltd. ("Qingdao Shengmeilianhe"); - "Jieying Legal Representative" are to the legal representative of Zhejiang Jieying Auto Retail Co., Ltd., Mr. Xiaolei Gu; - "KAG" are to Kaixin Auto Group, our wholly-owned subsidiary acquired from Renren; - "Kaixin", "we", "us", "our company" or "our" are to Kaixin Auto Holdings, our Cayman Islands holding company, and its subsidiaries and consolidated affiliated entities; - "Kaixin VIEs" are to Shanghai Qianxiang Changda Internet Information Technologies Development Co., Ltd. ("Qianxiang Changda") and Zhejiang Jieying Auto Retail Co., Ltd. ("Zhejiang Jieying", former name as Shanghai Jieying Auto Retail Co., Ltd.); - "Zhejiang Taohaoche" are to Zhejiang Taohaoche Technology Co., Ltd., our wholly-owned PRC subsidiary; - "Renren" are to Renren Inc.; - "RMB" or "Renminbi" are to the legal currency of China; - "Shanghai Auto" are to Shanghai Renren Automotive Technology Group Co., Ltd., our wholly-owned PRC subsidiary; - "SaaS" are to "software-as-a-service";
+- "Business Combination" are the transactions contemplated by the share exchange agreement dated as of November 2, 2018 by and among CM Seven Star Acquisition Corporation, KAG and Renren, pursuant to which we acquired 100% of the equity interests of KAG from Renren on April 30, 2019; - "CAGR" are to compound annual growth rate; - "car pare" are to the total number of light vehicles, including cars, sport utility vehicles and light trucks in a region or market at a specific point in time; - "China" or the "PRC" are to the People's Republic of China, excluding, for the purposes of this Annual Report only, Hong Kong, Macau and Taiwan; - "Dealerships" are to our dealership businesses operated by special purpose holding companies in which we possess majority ownership and voting control; - "Dealership Outlets" are to retail premises operated by our Dealerships; - "Haitaoche" are to Haitaoche Limited; - "Haitaoche Acquisition" are to the transaction closed on June 25, 2021 in which Kaixin issued to shareholders of Haitaoche an aggregate of 74,035,502 ordinary shares of Kaixin in exchange of 100% share capital of Haitaoche; - "Haitaoche VIEs" are to Ningbo Jiusheng Automobile Sales and Services Co., Ltd. ("Ningbo Jiusheng"), and Qingdao Shengmeilianhe Import Automobile Sales Co., Ltd. ("Qingdao Shengmeilianhe"); - "Jieying Legal Representative" are to the legal representative of Zhejiang Jieying Auto Retail Co., Ltd., Mr. Xiaolei Gu; - "KAG" are to Kaixin Auto Group, our wholly-owned subsidiary acquired from Renren; - "Kaixin", "we", "us", "our company" or "our" are to Kaixin Auto Holdings, our Cayman Islands holding company, and in the context of describing the combined and consolidated financial information, also includes Kaixin's subsidiaries and consolidated affiliated entities; - "Kaixin VIEs" are to Shanghai Qianxiang Changda Internet Information Technologies Development Co., Ltd. ("Qianxiang Changda") and Zhejiang Jieying Auto Retail Co., Ltd. ("Zhejiang Jieying", former name as Shanghai Jieying Auto Retail Co., Ltd.); - "Zhejiang Taohaoche" are to Zhejiang Taohaoche Technology Co., Ltd., our wholly-owned PRC subsidiary; - "Renren" are to Renren Inc.; - "RMB" or "Renminbi" are to the legal currency of China; - "Shanghai Auto" are to Shanghai Renren Automotive Technology Group Co., Ltd., our wholly-owned PRC subsidiary; - "SaaS" are to "software-as-a-service";

-- "US\$", "U.S. dollars", "\$" or "dollars" are to the legal currency of the United States; - "U.S. GAAP" are to accounting principles generally accepted in the United States; - "variable interest entity" or "VIE" are to our variable interest entities, Shanghai Qianxiang Changda Internet Information Technologies Development Co., Ltd. ("Qianxiang Changda"), Zhejiang Jieying Auto Retail Co., Ltd. ("Zhejiang Jieying", former name as Shanghai Jieying Auto Retail Co., Ltd.), Ningbo Jiusheng Automobile Sales and Services Co., Ltd. ("Ningbo Jiusheng"), and Qingdao Shengmeilianhe Import Automobile Sales Co., Ltd. ("Qingdao Shengmeilianhe"), which are 100% owned by PRC citizens and a PRC entity owned by PRC citizens, and are consolidated into our consolidated financial statements in accordance with U.S. GAAP as if they were our wholly-owned subsidiaries; and - "Zhejiang Kaixin" are to Zhejiang Kaixin Automobile Co., Ltd., our wholly-owned subsidiary.
+- "US\$", "U.S. dollars", "\$" or "dollars" are to the legal currency of the United States; - "U.S. GAAP" are to accounting principles generally accepted in the United States; - "variable interest entity" or "VIE" are to our variable interest entities, Shanghai Qianxiang Changda Internet Information Technologies Development Co., Ltd. ("Qianxiang Changda"), Zhejiang Jieying Auto Retail Co., Ltd. ("Zhejiang Jieying", former name as Shanghai Jieying Auto Retail Co., Ltd.), Ningbo Jiusheng Automobile Sales and Services Co., Ltd. ("Ningbo Jiusheng"), and Qingdao Shengmeilianhe Import Automobile Sales Co., Ltd. ("Qingdao Shengmeilianhe"), which are 100% owned by PRC citizens and a PRC entity owned by PRC citizens, and are consolidated into our consolidated financial statements in accordance with U.S. GAAP as if they were our wholly-owned subsidiaries; and - "WFOE" are to A Chinese limited liability company that is wholly owned by foreign investor(s), established under the Wholly Foreign-Owned Enterprise Law 2016 (2016 WFOE Law), which was repealed by China's Foreign Investment Law 2019 (2019 FIL) from 1 January 2020. - "Zhejiang Kaixin" are to Zhejiang Kaixin Automobile Co., Ltd., our wholly-owned subsidiary.